P-G1977/Spooky_Match_Game/README.md

 ### Features Left To Implement

 * I would like to have an option to play with more or less cards to increase / decrease difficulty.
-And have the ability to play aginst the timer to add an extra layer of challenge.
+And have the ability to play against the timer to add an extra layer of challenge.

 ## Testing